- Hide menu

 Australia climate and when to visit

 Best weather and timing for a tour of southern Australia forests is late January through March, as we did.
-A separate trip to northern (monsoonal “Top End”) and interior Australia (the “Red Centre”) is best in September or October.
+A separate trip to northern (monsoonal “Top End”) and interior Australia (the “Red Centre”) may be best in September or October.
 See Lonely Planet Walking in Australia (2006) and Australian Bureau of Meteorology.

 Australia destinations: